ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S18/costallocation3_slides.md

 ### The central issues with the step-down method:

 - The sequence used is arbitrary and large differences can result in the cost per unit of service using different sequences.
-- Also, the step-down method ignores the fact that although departments earlier in the sequence use service departments later in the sequence, earlier departments are not allocated these costs.
 - This creates an artificially low tax on the first department and an artificially high tax on the second department.
 - Get this wrong and risk the death spiral.
+- If you see the step-down method, find out why.

 ## The reciprocal method: